 Water damage to homes often is a result of backed-up drains, sump pumps, or worse – backed-up sewers.
 This type of damage is one of the most common homeowner’s insurance claims that is, unfortunately, not covered by traditional homeowner’s policies.
-There are also three types of water damage that are important to know about to keep your home safe, according to this article from The Balance.
+The average cost to fix the damages of a water back-up mishap is expensive according to this article from The Balance.
+It could cost $7.25 a square foot or more!
 That’s why it’s important to make sure you and your home are protected with water backup insurance.

 What is Water Backup Insurance?